socketry/async/context/thread-safety.md

 end
 ```

-**Why is this problematic?**: Multiple threads can pass `nil?` checks simultaneously.
-Best case this wastes resources, worst case the wrong data is used.
+**Why is this problematic?**: Multiple threads can pass `nil?` checks simultaneously on shared mutable data.
+Best case this wastes resources, worst case the wrong data is used or data corruption occurs.

 **Potential fix with mutex** (WARNING: locks like mutex could cause deadlocks)